+ + + +

 COAST - Collective Architecture Studio

-COAST is an architectural photography, research, and design studio based in Copenhagen.
+COAST is a Copenhagen based research and design studio specializing in architectural photography and territorial mapping.
 The studio explores the built environment and the entanglement of society and nature in coastal territories of the Anthropocene.

 A variety of approaches, media, and collaborators all gravitating towards the built environment.
 A collective architecture.